Monotonicity, bounds and extrapolation of Block-Gauss and Gauss-Radau quadrature for computing $B^T \phi (A) B$: Numerical Examples

 In Figure~\ref{fig:HeatExp} the convergence for the matrix exponential $\phi(A)=\exp{(-At)}$ for $t=10^{5}$ is shown.
-The convergence is superlinear, the error bound becomes tight with increased iterations and the extrapolation from formula~\eqref{eq:Extrapol2} performs better for low iteration counts.
-Numerical results for accelerating convergence further through subspace enrichment by adding random starting vectors to $B$ in $\mathcal{K}_m\{(A,B)\}$ are presented in the Appendix~\ref{sec:Enrichment}.
+The convergence is superlinear, the error bound becomes tight with increased iterations and the averaged quadrature rule from formula~\eqref{eq:Extrapol2} performs better for low iteration counts.
+Numerical results for accelerating convergence further through subspace enrichment by adding random starting vectors to $B$ in $\mathcal{K}_m(A,B)$ are presented in Appendix~\ref{sec:Enrichment}.